 Let’s get started.

 How Many Chapters Should a Book Have?
-Your Guide to Nonfiction by Industry
+Your Guide to Chapters Counts by Industry

 If you’re a practical planner new to the writing scene, you’re probably looking for a definitive set of guidelines to tell you how to write your book.